cr403/foodSeq/README.md

 # FoodSeq Functions
-Repository of custom functions used for FoodSeq
+Repository of functions used for FoodSeq